 The microwave is one of the best small appliances you can have in your kitchen.
 To quickly heat your food, popping it inside the microwave oven is the most natural thing to do.

-If you want to know if a specific kind of bowl is safe to use for certain types of microwaves, you can always check the box that the bowls came in with since there will always be instructions from the manufacturers.
+If you want to know if a specific kind of bowl is safe for certain types of microwaves, you can always check the box that they came in with since there will always be instructions from the manufacturers.
+In addition, try checking the bottom of the product for instructions.

 What Type Of Bowls Are Oven Safe